umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Domains/index.md

 ### Hiding the Default umbraco.io Url

-We create your project’s URL using the name you used when you created the project, and then we add _s1.umbraco.io_.
+We create your project’s URL based on the name of the project project, and then we add _s1.umbraco.io_.
 If you named your project **Snoopy**, your project URL will be *snoopy.s1.umbraco.io* and your project’s Umbraco backoffice URL will be *snoopy.s1.umbraco.io/umbraco*.
 For the Development environment we prefix with *dev-* so the URLs will be *dev-snoopy.s1.umbraco.io* and *dev-snoopy.s1.umbraco.io/umbraco*.
 You'll find all environments for a project listed on the [Project page](../../Getting-started/The-Umbraco-Cloud-Portal/#project-management).